superjamessyx/PathGPT/README.md

 ## Disclaimer

 The use of resources(e.g., code, data and model weights) related to this project is limited to academic research and is prohibited for commercial purposes.
-The content generated by ChatPath is subject to factors such as randomness and uncontrollability, and this project cannot guarantee its accuracy.
+The content generated by PathGPT is subject to factors such as randomness and uncontrollability, and this project cannot guarantee its accuracy.
 This project does not assume any legal responsibility for the content of the model output, nor does it assume any responsibility for any losses that may arise from the use of related resources and output results.